-Enhanced AccessNI disclosures were viewed by the registered manager for all staff prior to the commencement of employment.
-Personnel records reviewed confirmed that AccessNI information was managed in line with best practice.
+The registered manager reported that enhanced AccessNI disclosures were viewed by the registered manager for all staff prior to the commencement of employment.

 Arrangements were in place to monitor the registration status of staff with their professional body.
-The registered manager confirmed that she was registered with the Northern Ireland Social Care Council (NISCC).
+The registered manager and assistant manager confirmed that they were registered with the Northern Ireland Health and Social Care Council (NISCC).

 The adult safeguarding policy and procedure in place was consistent with the current regional guidance and included the name of the safeguarding champion, definitions of abuse, types of abuse and indicators, onward referral arrangements, contact information and documentation to be completed.
-The registered manager confirmed that the 2016 adult safeguarding procedures had been implemented and that in the absence of the adult safeguarding champion, a deputy adult safeguarding champion had been identified.
-This is commended.

-Discussion with staff confirmed that they were aware of the regional guidance (Adult Safeguarding Prevention and Protection in Partnership, July 2015) along with the new procedures and a copy was available for staff within the home.
+Discussion with staff confirmed that they were aware of the regional guidance (Adult Safeguarding Prevention and Protection in Partnership, July 2015) along with the Operational Procedures and a copy was available for staff within the home.
 Staff were knowledgeable and had a good understanding of adult safeguarding principles.
 They were also aware of their obligations in relation to raising concerns about poor practice and whistleblowing.
 A review of staff training records confirmed that mandatory adult safeguarding training was provided for all staff.